CodethinkLabs/mustard/README.md

 Mustard ships a copy of jQuery in views/public/, which is licensed under the MIT license (see COPYING.jquery for more information about the license).

+Mustard ships a copy of Annotator in views/public/, which is licensed under the MIT license (see COPYING.annotator for more information about the license).